In Part 1 of this series, we have learnt that the cause of acne for one person may not necessarily be the same for another person.

 - Glycolic / lactic acids - Different types of alpha-hydroxy acids (AHAs).
 Removes surface skin cells in a controlled and even manner.

-- Tretinoin - Also known as Retin-A. Regulates cell renewal from deeper in the epidermis and is prescribed for both mild to moderate acne.
+- Tretinoin - Also known as Retin-A. Regulates cell regeneration from deeper in the epidermis and is prescribed for both mild to moderate acne.

 Papules and pastules